 The support for the international divestment movement has been staggering.
-As of the 22nd May 2015, Axa, the global insurance giant, has committed itself to a tripling of its investments into green technologies whilst simultaneously divesting a whopping £350,000,00 of its assets from coal companies.
+In May 2015, Axa, the global insurance giant, has committed itself to a tripling of its investments into green technologies whilst simultaneously divesting a whopping £350,000,000 of its assets from coal companies, and its fund management arm recently committed to divesting a further £157 million from coal.

-And, as of 5th June 2015, Norway has pledged its committment to divesting from coal investments from its sovereign wealth fund: around a whopping $8 billion!
-The move will affect over 122 companies worldwide and will have particular reeling ramifications on companies such as Drax, who plan to build more nuclear power stations in the UK.
+And in June 2015, Norway pledged its commitment to divesting from coal investments from its sovereign wealth fund: around a whopping $8 billion!
+The move will affect over 122 companies worldwide.
 This comes as the largest divestment pledge yet, and with it comes hope that it will set the tone for future divestments of equal or greater measure.

-As of 23rd September 2016, London Borough's Waltham Forest's pension fund committee has become the first UK public authority to announce its commitment to go 100% fossil free.
-All £23.9 million, that was invested in fossil fuel comapnies, will be divested to invest in sustainable enery, transport and housing.
+In September 2016, London Borough's Waltham Forest's pension fund committee has become the first UK public authority to announce its commitment to go 100% fossil free.
+All £23.9 million, that was invested in fossil fuel companies, will be divested to invest in sustainable energy, transport and housing.

-43 British universities are divesting from fossil fuels, which is a quarter of the total number in Britain.
+49 British universities are divesting from fossil fuels, which is over a quarter of the total number in Britain, and totals £10.84 billion that has been committed to divest from fossil fuels.

 Read more on divestment...